-You made a viz!
-Congratulations, you are part of a small but growing group taking advantage of the power of visualization.
-However, going from good visualizations to great visualizations takes time, patience and attention to detail.
-Luckily, we have compiled a short but important list of techniques to get you started—happy vizzing!
+You made a visualization!
+Congratulations: you are part of a small but growing group that’s taking advantage of the power of visualization.
+However, bringing your visualizations from “good” to “great” takes time, patience, attention to detail, and some basic knowledge of visual analysis best practices.
+Luckily, we have compiled an important list of techniques to get you started.

 What are you trying to say?
-The single most important thing you can do to make a great viz is to know what you’re trying to say.
-With the drag-and-drop flexibility of Tableau, anyone can get lost in a world of scatter plots and geocoding.
-It is vital that your visualization has a purpose.
-All of the maps, charts, and cross-tabs you create should work together to fulfill that purpose.
+The single most important step you can take to make a great visualization is to know what you’re trying to say.
+With the amount of data available today, anyone can get lost in a world of scatter plots and geocoding.
+It is vital that your visualization has a purpose and you are selective about what you include in your visualization to fulfill that purpose.